 You’ll be busting the seams of those sleeves, because not only are you creating an impressive set of peaks, you’re training the biceps in all dimensions!

-If you’re looking for a step by step workout plan based on anatomy and science that helps you to build muscle by getting the most out of every exercise you do, check out our ATHLEAN-X Training Programs.
+If you’re looking for a step by step workout muscle building plan with exercise selection based on science that helps you build muscle mass by getting the most out of every exercise you do, check out our ATHLEAN-X Training Programs.

 Program Selector ==> See which program best fits your goals

 AX1 ==> Train at Home With Dumbbells and Minimal Equipment

 Ultimate Arms ==> Complete program that adds a special focus on those guns

 - It’s a common bicep training issue to begin adding vertical height in the biceps peaks while the width of the biceps lags behind.
 The key to biceps width is a frequently neglected muscle called the brachialis.

 - The brachialis and the biceps muscles share the common function of arm flexion at the elbow, so it is impossible to isolate the brachialis and all too easy for the biceps to take over, even in a bicep exercise like the hammer curl.

 - There are a few key exercises like the Crossbody Hammer Curl, Narrow Grip Pull Up, and Narrow Grip Inverted Row that help us to pronate the forearm and close down the angle into our chest, therefore emphasizing the action of the brachialis and minimizing the biceps’ involvement.

 - Taking your reps slowly and deliberately will help you focus on activating the brachialis in the lower to middle portion of the range of motion in these movements to ensure that the brachialis is as engaged as possible.